Bible translations into Inuit languages: North Slope (Alaska) (esi)

-Roy Amaogak, together with Donald & Thelma Webster of Wycliffe Bible Translators translated the New Testament into the North Slope dialect of Inupiaq.
+Roy Amaogak, together with Donald and Thelma Webster of Wycliffe Bible Translators translated the New Testament into the North Slope dialect of Inupiaq.
 It was published in 1967 by the American Bible Society.
 It was reprinted in 1992 as "Uqalugiksuat".
 Translation of the Old Testament continues with a team of translators in Utqiaġvik.
 So far they have at least translated Jonah, Ruth, and Obadaiah.

 North West (Alaska) (esk)

 Wilfried Zibell's translation of selected parts of the New Testament, "Agaayutim Ukałhi" was published in 1971.
 Wolf and Hildegard Seiler also of Wycliffe Bible Translators finished it, and the complete New Testament was published in 1997 by the International Bible Society as "Ipqitchuat Makpiġaat".

 Inuinaktun (Copper Eskimo) /Western Canadian (ikt)

-H. Girling translated the gospel of Mark into the Mackenzie dialect and had it published with interlinear readings and instructions for Inuinaktun speakers.
+H. Girling translated the Gospel of Mark into the Mackenzie dialect and had it published with interlinear readings and instructions for Inuinaktun speakers.
 This was published in 1920 by the BFBS.
 The note in the front of it read: "adapted to the use of the "Copper" Eskimo of Coronation Gulf by means of interlinear renderings printed in smaller type.
 These Eskimo should read the lower line of the alternative renderings, and, in addition, always pronounce the letter s as h, and change the final t of all plural nouns or verbs to n; e.g., in verse 1 of chapter i. 'tussanaktut' should be read as 'tussanaktun".
 Even with all his trouble, however, this gospel wasn't accepted by speakers of Inuinaktun.

-The Four gospels and Acts has been translated and published as "Godim Ukauhiit Gospelit Hitamanguyun Apostlit Havaangillu" in 1972 by the Canadian Bible Society.
-Ruth has also been translated and published.
-Ruth was published in 1979.
+The Four gospels and Acts were translated and published as "Godim Ukauhiit Gospelit Hitamanguyun Apostlit Havaangillu" in 1972 by the Canadian Bible Society.
+The Book of Ruth was also translated and published in 1979.
 The New Testament was published in 1983.
 John R. Sperry was involved in this translation.